zixs0423/tech_note/README.md

    </details>
 6. Commit and sync the changes in codespace and the Github pages will automatically use jekyll to build the website, which mostly takes 1-3 min.
 The process can be monitored in actions.
 7. Copy the markdown file (not the preview) to citadel directly, the equations and code blocks will be automatically transformed to correct form.
+8. The leetcode extension can not be logged in inside the codespace.
+So solve problems in local vscode and then upload the answers and notes.
+9. The vscode is logged in with my github account and will automatically sync between the local environment and github codespace.